 Breed History

-To understand what drives a dog breed to act as they do, you need to understand their history.
+You need to understand its history to understand what drives a dog breed to act as they do.
 The best place to start this research is back when they were first designed.
 When you know what they were intended to do, be it work hard or to look pretty.
 You will know what to expect of them in your home.

 Newfoundland

 It is said that the Newfoundland is the waterborne relative of the Saint Bernard.
 Although not genetically related, they possess the same rescuing prowess as the Bernard.
 Newfies were working dogs bred to earn their keep by pulling fishing nets to shore and pulling the cart with the day’s catch to market.
-Fisherman relied on Newfies to be fearless working dogs that could save men from icy waters too.
+Fishermen relied on Newfies to be fearless working dogs that could also save men from icy waters.

 Saint Bernard